 STATEMENTS OF ISSUES, EVIDENCE AND ANALYSIS

-The Statement must specify what the party is seeking in the appeal including a without prejudice recommendation for the amendment or confirmation of the roll.
+The SIEA must specify what the party is seeking in the appeal including a without prejudice recommendation for the amendment of the roll.
 The purpose of the recommendation is not to provide an opinion of market value but to request a particular disposition the appeal.
 The recommendation is without prejudice in that as the appeal proceeds the parties may change their recommendations.
 The opinion of value eventually provided in an appraisal report produced for hearing may be different than the recommendation for the resolution of the appeal.